Open-Hexagon/oh3ui/README.md

 To generate coverage statistics you need luacov installed.
 Then run it with `COVERAGE=1`.
 This will produce a `luacov.stats.out` file which by running `luacov` in the current directory is used to generate a `luacov.report.out` file which contains the statistics in a nicer readable form.
 # Explanations
 ## Basic Example
-The difference of an immediade mode GUI to a normal retained mode GUI is easy to understand.
+The difference of an immediate mode GUI to a normal retained mode GUI is easy to understand.
 Look at this bit of html and javascript that creates a button that prints something when pressed.
 ```html
 <!DOCTYPE html>